splashley/splashley/README.md

 [![Gmail Badge](https://img.shields.io/badge/-gmail-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:ashleyjlhynes@gmail.com)](mailto:ashleyjlhynes@gmail.com)

 Welcome to my Github!
 I'm a:<br/>
-💜 Software Developer<br/>
+💜 Software Developer currently taking a small career break to be a full-time Mom<br/>
 💜 [Twitch Streamer](https://www.twitch.com/splashley) (I stream my development journey)<br/>
-💜 Student at Concordia University for Business Technology Management<br/> 💜 Pro Cat Mom<br/>
+💜 Student at Concordia University for Business Technology Management<br/> 💜 Mom to a 👦🏼 and six 😺s!
 💜 Lifelong Learner<br/>

 My projects can be found here on Github along with a list of lessons learned for each one.
-I've worked on a variety of small to medium sizes projects that have contributed to where I am now.
+I've worked on a variety of small to medium-sized projects that have contributed to where I am now.

 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/ashley-hynes/)!